dchen278/dot_gitignore/README.md

 David Chen, Yatlong Chan, Jaylen Zeng

-### Project Description:
+### Project Description
 This project is a clone of [2048](https://play2048.co/) by Gabriele Cirulli in the Java terminal and also contains a collection of different 2048 variations.

 ### How-To-Launch
-1. Either download the ZIP or clone this repository
+1. Either download the ZIP file for this repository or clone it
-2. In terminal, enter the following commands
+2. In a terminal, enter the following commands
 ```
 cd /path/to/dot_gitignore
 javac Woo.java